yagop/telegram-bot/README.md

 1. **Banhammer**.
 Plugin to manage bans, kicks and white/black lists.

+  * Allow everybody on current chat to use the bot when whitelist mode is enabled.
+  * Allow user to use the bot when whitelist mode is enabled.
+  * Ban/unban user.
   * Enable or disable whitelist mode.
-  * Allow user to use the bot when whitelist mode is enabled.
-  * Allow everybody on current chat to use the bot when whitelist mode is enabled.
-  * Remove user from whitelist.
-  * Remove chat from whitelist.
   * Kick user from chat and kicks it if joins chat again.
-  * Unban user.
   * Kick user from chat group.
+  * Remove chat from whitelist.
+  * Remove user from whitelist.

 2. **Channels**.
 Plugin to manage channels.
 Enable or disable channel.